depressed-pho/mcpe-neutralism-addon/README.md

 * Adult cows become hostile once you attack them.
 You can't leash angry cows of course.
 * The same goes for donkeys.
 Also you can't tame them when they're angered.

 ## Tested on
 * MCPE v0.16.0

+## Known problems
+* Guardians cannot be made neutral.
+They act strangely when `minecraft:behavior.hurt_by_target` is applied.

 ## How to build